 After launching a $250 million incentive program to boost driver earnings in an effort to encourage drivers to come back, Uber CEO Dara Khosrowshahi said this is the best time for someone to earn top dollar as a rideshare driver.

 “With demand currently outstripping supply,” he said, “driver earnings are at historically elevated levels.”

-Lyft’s CEO Logan Green also stated that the company is doing all it can to bose drivers and their earnings, adding they expect to see a boost in their driver numbers later in the year.
+Lyft’s CEO Logan Green also stated that the company is doing all it can to boost drivers and their earnings, adding they expect to see an increase in their driver numbers later in the year.